Time limits in employment tribunal claims

-3 month time limit in unfair & constructive dismissal
+There is a 3 month time limit for unfair dismissal claims

-In discrimination claims, the time runs from the last of discrimination or the last of a series of acts of discrimination.
+The time runs from the last act of discrimination or the last of a series of acts of discrimination.
+That date could well be prior to the last day worked.
 The tribunal has a discretion to extend this time limit where it is ‘just and equitable’ to do so.
 This might be, for example, because there was a grievance process ongoing.
-Generally, the Tribunal will need to consider the balance of prejudice to the parties in allowing a claim to be brought outside the usual time limits.
+Generally, the tribunal will need to consider the extent to which it’s fair to the parties in allowing a claim to be brought outside the usual time limits.
+So it is slightly less strict for discrimination claims, but you still need to make sure you act within 3 months.

 Time limit in personal injury claims